 To begin, let\’s do a quick review of human cellular development.
 I\’m sure its been a while since biology class, so I will keep it simple.
 First, we start with a fertilized ovum.
 Second, the ovum splits into stem cells, Finally, stem cells develop into specialized cells.
 For example, nerve cells, muscle cells, brain cells, etc are specialized cells.

 We can break this down with the kidneys as an example.
 Specialized cells become tissues called nephron loops.
 The nephron loops become functional units or kidney cells.
 These cells add up to functional units that make up organs, or the kidneys.
 Then, the different organs, such as the kidneys and bladder, make up organ systems called the urinary system.
 Finally the organ systems, urinary, digestive, nervous, etc. make up an organism.
 That is you the human.

 Bones as organs?

 So how does this apply to bones, ligaments, tendons, and muscles?
-If we look at outermost layer of the femur (upper leg bone) we will find the periosteum.
-The periosteum is just bone tissue with a lesser concentration of mineral salts (Calcium, Carbon, etc..).
-As we continue on to the facial layer we find more of the same base material with a slightly different mixture from the periostuem to allow for more elasticity.
-This trend continues to become ligament and muscle tissue.[youtube=http://www.youtube.com/watch?v=CjTQy6WJFOs&w=425&h=344]
+If we look at outermost layer of the upper leg bone we will find the periosteum.
+The periosteum is just bone tissue with a lower amount of mineral salts, like calcium, and carbon.
+As we move on to the facial layer, we find more of the same base material with a slightly different mixture from the periostuem.
+This allows for more elasticity.
+This elasticity shifts to become ligament and muscle tissue.

 BS Ex Science